ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 >   ```

 > [!TIP]
-> If you need the measurement results for individual pins of a ganged pin group rather than a single result for the entire group, use `DoAndReturnPerSitePerPinResults` in combination with `MeasureVoltageAndCurrent`, as demonstrated in the example below.
+> You can get the measurement results for the individual pins of a ganged pin group rather than a single result for the entire group.
+Use the `DoAndReturnPerSitePerPinResults` and `MeasureVoltageAndCurrent` methods, as seen in the following example:
 >
 > ```cs
 > var voltageResults = sessionsBundle.DoAndReturnPerSitePerPinResults(sessionInfo => sessionInfo.MeasureVoltageAndCurrent().Item1)